AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 AM Best Financial Strength Rating2 A

-Overall, what these numbers tell me is that Liberty Mutual’s rates are strong compared to the competition and it’s easy to shop for a policy.
+Overall, what these numbers tell me is that Liberty Mutual is best for customers who prefer to shop and manage their policy online.
 If you do need to file a claim, you’ll likely have the best experience working with an affiliated shop, which Liberty Mutual calls its Guaranteed Repair Network.
 There are 2,000 of these shops across the country, and Liberty Mutual will guarantee any repairs done there for as long as you own your car.

 Liberty Mutual’s Digital Tools